-Bonded FENIX NTM® Worktop Installation and Maintenance Guides
+Bonded FENIX NTM® Worktop Installation & Maintenance Guides

 To ensure the advertised size of the worktop is a completely usable section, Bonded FENIX NTM® worktops may be supplied oversized in length by up to 50mm.
 Therefore, we recommend measuring the length of the surfaces prior to installation and cutting where required.